-In this Section, we numerically demonstrate the potential advantage of the hybrid classical-quantum lattice sieving outlined in Ref.~\cite{yan2022_quantumSchnorr} over the original Schnorr's factoring algorithm, provided that the sublinear scaling stated in Ref.~\cite{schnorr2021_classicalSchnorr}:
+In this Section, we numerically demonstrate the potential advantage of the hybrid classical-quantum lattice sieving outlined in Ref.~\cite{yan2022_quantumSchnorr} over the original Schnorr’s factoring algorithm, provided that the sublinear scaling stated in Ref.~\cite{schnorr2021_classicalSchnorr}:

 is relaxed.
-First, we implement Schnorr's sublinear method to factorize RSA keys with increasing bit-lengths in the range $\bitlength \in \left[10, 60\right]$.
+First, we implement Schnorr’s sublinear method to factorize RSA keys with increasing bit-lengths in the range $\bitlength \in \left[10, 60\right]$.
 Using the size defined in Eq.~\eqref{eqn:methods_sublinear_bounds} for both the factoring and the smoothness bases, the algorithm does not successfully factorize any of the considered bit-lengths.
-This is due to an insufficient number of sr-pairs found while sieving Babai's solutions through sublinear dimensional lattices and evaluating their smoothness on $B = p_{\pi_2}$.
+This is due to an insufficient number of sr-pairs found while sieving Babai’s solutions through sublinear dimensional lattices and evaluating their smoothness on $B = p_{\pi_2}$.

 To increase the number of sr-pairs, we extend beyond the sublinear theory by setting the lattice rank $\pi_1$ to the theoretical sublinear value and gradually increase it by $1$ until a non-trivial factorization is obtained.
 The size of the smoothness basis is adjusted to $\pi_2 = 2 \pi_1^2$ as arbitrarily proposed in Ref.~\cite{yan2022_quantumSchnorr}, albeit without any justification.
 In Figure~\ref{fig:methods_tnss_work_justification}, we plot the AsrPL and the number of CVPs necessary to compute the two prime factors, $p$ and $q$, of the RSA keys with bit-lengths up to $\bitlength = 60$.
 The values of the increased lattice rank $\pi_1$ used in these simulations are summarized in Table~\ref{table:methods_lattice_dimensions_justification}.
 The black squares indicate an exponentially vanishing $\asrpl$, resulting in an exponential number of CVPs required for factoring.
-This demonstrates that even relaxing the sublinear growth of $\pi_1$ and the smoothness bound $B$ with problem size, Schnorr's lattice sieving requires an exponential number of resources.
+This demonstrates that even relaxing the sublinear growth of $\pi_1$ and the smoothness bound $B$ with problem size, Schnorr’s lattice sieving requires an exponential number of resources.